Packet-Clearing-House/tableManager/README.md

 Finally, for the best user experience, I recommend using all of the libraries in the optional section below (stupidtable, formvalidation.io and bootstrap).

 tableManager uses extensive protection to ensure there's no MySQL injection vectors through this library.
+As well, it uses high entropy nonces to protect against cross site request forgery.

 ## Requirements
 *  MySQL 5.02 or greater for [INFORMATION_SCHEMA](https://dev.mysql.com/doc/refman/5.7/en/information-schema.html)  support